 Built for Speed

 There’s no denying these things have been engineered for fun.
-You start the scooter with a quick, old-school push off—then the thumb-operated throttle takes over, with top speeds of around fifteen miles an hour.
+You start the scooter with a quick, old-school push off—then the thumb-operated throttle takes over, with top speeds of around 15 miles per hour.
 (And even faster downhill.)
 But keeping the scooter much under maximum speed is tricky.
 As you try to hold the thumb switch steady, you can feel the throttle stutter a bit—like it’s not sure whether you’re trying to speed up or slow down.

 Just speed up then, you think to yourself, giving in to the rush of sweet, unfettered electric propulsion.
 Did I mention how fun they are?